 My kids missed two days for our Galapagos expedition.
 The teachers knew at the beginning of the school year that they would be out of school for those two days.

-Most teachers don’t mind kids missing a few days for a fantastic learning experience, such as travel.
+Most teachers don’t mind kids missing a few days for a fantastic learning experience like travel.
 I try not to make this the norm, however.

 4) Choose a destination that will make the entire family happy.